ART & ORGANISM

 A&O-in Health and Disease

 When they influence our abilities to meet our needs, we seek mitigation or cure.
 Too often it is only in those situations that they get our conscious attention and we turn to our principle means of corrective coping: medicine.
-We are rarely aware of processes what works well:
+We are rarely aware of processes that work well well: we may not notice anomalies in the way neuro/perceptual/conceptual processes cope with stimuli.

 SHADOW SYNDROMES by Ratey: https://neilgreenberg.com/ao-excerpt-from-review-of-shadow-syndromes-by-ratey/ & A more recent related essay, l Jonathan Sholl’s[i] “Nobody is Normal,” published in Aeon on-line magazine